young boy watering tulips

 Eat well

-Controlling the body and mind
+Control the body and mind

-Life is movement, according to Taoist philosophy.
-Physical exercise is therefore recommended.
-It must be adapted to the age, and the season.
-The practice of qi gong is one of the royal ways to cultivate mind and body, with tàijíquán, meditation, yoga etc. Qi gong consists of a series of slow postures and movements that relax the joints and restore a harmonious flow of – or vital energy – throughout the body.
-The regular practice of qi gong can increase qì and control the circulation.
-Qi Gong is based on conscious breathing, relaxation, posture, and visualization.
-It is in itself an extremely powerful self-treatment practice.
+Qigong consists of a series of postures and slow movements that help loosen joints and restore a harmonious flow of qi—or vital energy—throughout the body.
+Regular practice of qigong increases this qi and controls its circulation.
+Qigong is based on conscious breathing, relaxation, posture, and visualization.
+It is an extremely powerful self-treatment practice in itself.
 It helps calm the mind and better regulate our emotions.

-Profit of inestimable value
+Benefits of inestimable value

 Do not wait to practice Yǎngshēng and enjoy its benefits: